 They are very vocal dogs and will alert you to any danger.
 Introduced to North America in 1872, they were first registered by the AKC in 1885, making them one of the oldest breeds accepted by the AKC.

 A famous Biewer Terrier, Smoky, served in the Second World War.
 I would urge you to read the Wikipedia page about smoky here.

 Part of the Hound group, the Black and Tan Coonhound is a hunting dog.
 Primarily used for hunting raccoons, they were bred from a Bloodhound and Black and Tan Virginal Foxhound.
 Standing at 27 inches tall, they weigh up to 110 pounds.

-They are a social breed, but also a strong one.
-They need to be kept on a leash with their sensitive noses when walking, as a passing animal will send them on a wild chase.
+They are a social breed but also a strong one.
+They must be kept on a leash with their sensitive noses when walking, as a passing animal will send them on a wild chase.

-Although they have a lot of energy, they also like nothing better than sitting on the sofa for hours on end.
+Although they have a lot of energy, they also like nothing better than sitting on the sofa for hours.